Createdd/Writing/articles/WhatIsFreeCodeCamp.md

 On medium you'll also discover other amazing individuals that share their experience and knowledge.
 Definitely check it out!

 ## Conclusion
+Free Code Camp helped me a lot to get going in a field I had no experience in.
+It provides a great entry in the world of programming the web.
+Till now it is definitely the best learning experience on the internet for me.
+Make sure to check out the links and give it a try! :)
+And if you are from Vienna (Austria), join our [local meetup group](https://www.meetup.com/de-DE/Free-Code-Camp-Vienna/). 🎆

 ```